open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Applies to all instrument types.

-`Attributes` (a list of [attribute keys](../common/README.md#attribute)) is the recommended set of attribute keys to be used for the resulting metrics.
+`Attributes` (a list of [attribute keys](../common/README.md#attribute)) is the set of allowed attribute keys that may be used on the resulting metrics.

 #### Synchronous and Asynchronous instruments